-Known for its extensive biodiversity, there are numerous species of flora and fauna of international significance.
+Ngadju country expands the pristine Woodland forests between Kalgoorlie and Esperance.
+Known for its extensive biodiversity, there are numerous species of Flora and Fauna of international significance.

 Like most tribal groups, the Ngadju people developed their own language and were proud of their important role as the carers and custodians of their land.

-The Ngadju native title determination area extends in the south east of Western Australia covering an area in excess of 120,000 square miles (covering an area greater than the United Kingdom).
+The Ngadju Native Title determination area extends in the South-East of Western Australia covering an area in excess of 120,000 square miles (covering an area greater than the United Kingdom).